 Calling in the UX Professional

 Virtually anyone who wants a website or an app could benefit from optimized UX, but agencies and businesses stand to profit the most.
-UX professionals can help these companies develop their website or app continuously by gathering feedback on its usability.
-With more information, you can better understand the problems that users could encounter while using your website, helping you come up with design solutions.
+UX professionals can help these companies continuously develop their websites or apps by gathering usability feedback.
+With more information, you can better understand the problems that users could encounter while using your website, helping you develop design solutions.

 This iterative process that UX professionals use allows you to test new ideas directly with users, get feedback, make improvements, then release the improved version.
 This feedback can help you keep track of your product vision and plan better for the next steps.
-A UX-based website also has a direct connection with its users, engaging them as customers, and ensuring more sustainable product viability.
+A UX-based website also directly connects with its users, engaging them as customers and ensuring sustainable product viability.

-Investing in UX is an organic way to engage customers and an important supplement to your marketing strategy.
-It has a more predictable impact on your sales compared to advertising, and is, therefore, a better approach.
+Investing in UX is an organic way to engage customers and an essential supplement to your marketing strategy.
+It has a more predictable impact on your sales than advertising and is, therefore, a better approach.